 4.5 It looks as if the liability has to be determined backwards

 To some extent, it does.
 It must first be determined whether a proposed advertisement is intended to be supplied in a way which will qualify for zero rating.
 If it’s the preceding design and production work when supplied to a charity, it will also be zero-rated.

-4.6 Pay VAT retrospectively on production costs if the advertisement doesn’t get used
+4.6 Pay VAT retrospectively on production costs if the advertisement does not get used

-A charity won’t have to pay, provided it was clearly the charity’s intention to use the services for an advertisement which would have qualified for relief, it will not be required to pay the tax in the event of the work being wasted.
+A charity will not have to pay, provided it was clearly the charity’s intention to use the services for an advertisement which would have qualified for relief, it will not be required to pay the tax in the event of the work being wasted.

 4.7 Apply for retrospective relief

-A charity can’t apply for retrospective relief on goods or services purchased for another purpose but subsequently used for a qualifying advertisement.
+A charity cannot apply for retrospective relief on goods or services purchased for another purpose but subsequently used for a qualifying advertisement.